 Between 1883 and 2023, Oamaru Baptist Church had many faith-wisdom waiting to be found.

-The basic principle in faith-wisdom discovery is searching for and finding God in all the events in the church’s life.
+The basic principle of faith-wisdom discovery is to search for and find God in all the events of the church’s life.

-The faith-wisdom statement above is taken from the “In Retrospect” article on the “Turning Back the Pages”, Oamaru Baptist Church Centenary 1883-1983, published in 1983, where the founding values are mentioned.
+The faith-wisdom statement above is taken from the 1983 article “In Retrospect” on “Turning Back the Pages: Oamaru Baptist Church Centenary 1883-1983,” which mentions the founding values.

 During all the years of its witness in Oamaru, the Church has been steadfastly loyal to the foundation principles of the Evangelical faith.
 The distinctive and historic Baptist witness to the Lordship of Jesus Christ, the absolute authority of the Holy Scriptures as the Word of God, the freedom of the individual personality before God, and the right of all to freedom of conscience have been maintained with vigour and without compromise.